samsudinng/speech_accent_recognition/README.md

 The feature images will be save to the directory pointed by `train_dir` and `dev_dir`.
 In either directory, the images will be saved into subdirectory which corresponds to the label eg. if a training feature image has a label '0' it will be saved in `train_dir\0\` folder.
-This is following the image path organization for PyTorch ImageFolder dataset, which is used in this project.
+This is following the image path organization for `torchvision.datasets.ImageFolder` dataset, which is used in this project.

+## 3. Training/Validation

-### 2.2 Model Training and Validation
+### 3.1 Model Training and Validation

 To train the model, try `python train.py -c config.json`.
 The training/validation cofiguration can be set in `config.json`.
 For details on folder structure of the code and format of the configuration file, refer to [PyTorch Template Project readme file.](https://github.com/samsudinng/pytorch-template/blob/master/README.md)